China Rocket Blasts Off For Longest Crewed Mission To Space Station - UrduPoint

 "I don't think it is very challenging, as China's technologies (are) quite mature, though anything in space is always challenging," Chen said.

-- Space race - Saturday's blast off comes shortly after China launched its first solar exploration satellite into space, equipped with a telescope to observe changes in the Sun.
+- Space race - Saturday's blast-off came shortly after China launched its first solar exploration satellite into space, equipped with a telescope to observe changes in the Sun.

 The Chinese space agency is planning a total of 11 missions to Tiangong through to the end of next year, including at least two more crewed launches that will deliver two lab modules to expand the 70-tonne station.

-China's space ambitions have been fuelled in part by a US ban on its astronauts on the International Space Station, a collaboration between the United States, Russia, Canada, Europe and Japan.
+China's space ambitions have been fuelled in part by a US ban on its astronauts on the International Space Station, a collaboration among the United States, Russia, Canada, Europe and Japan.

 The ISS is due for retirement after 2024, although NASA has said it could potentially remain functional beyond 2028.